 (6)

-Thus the coupling coefficient k(ω) for 2 parallel RLC resonant-circuits is the sum/addition of two frequency dependent expressions.
-The first expression is said to be related to capacitive-coupling, where as the second expression represents inductive-coupling.
-The mathematical sum, given in Eq.
-(4) may disappear at a specific frequency, given as ωp, in which transfer-function (of band-pass network) has an attenuation-pole.
-The phenomenon indicates that inductive-coupling and the capacitive-coupling remunerate each-other.
-With a resonant-frequency of ω0, absolute value(s) of both expressions in the mathematical addition (4) are limited to unity.
+Thus, the coupling coefficient k(ω) for 2 parallel RLC resonant circuits is the sum/addition of two frequency-dependent expressions.
+The first expression is said to be related to capacitive coupling, whereas the second expression represents inductive coupling.
+The mathematical sum in Eq.
+(4) may disappear at a specific frequency, given as ωp, in which the transfer function (of band-pass network) has an attenuation pole.
+The phenomenon indicates that inductive coupling and capacitive capacitive coupling remunerate each other.
+With a resonant frequency of ω0, both expressions' absolute value(s) in the mathematical addition (4) are limited to unity.

-In research conducted by Bovbysh and Tyunev (2010), it was reported that physical realization of narrow-band filters having no attenuation poles at finite-frequencies should provide the real values for: resonant-frequency (ω0)) resonator-factors (Q), and ki;i+1 which are the coupling-coefficients (b/w resonators).
-The expression for the coupling coefficient for such scenario can be given as;
+In research conducted by Bovbysh and Tyunev (2010), it was reported that the physical realization of narrow-band filters having no attenuation poles at finite frequencies should provide the real values for resonant-frequency (ω0)) resonator-factors (Q), and ki;i+1 which are the coupling-coefficients (b/w resonators).
+The expression for the coupling coefficient for such a scenario can be given as follows;

 (7)

-Where ωe and ω0 = Frequency (s) of coupled-oscillations of resonators, ω0 = Resonant-frequency (s), that are for all coupling-reactances.
-In other words, the coupling coefficient in a narrow passband case is defined as a modeled resonant-frequency constant.
+Where ωe and ω0 = Frequency (s) of coupled-oscillations of resonators, ω0 = Resonant-frequency (s), that is, for all coupling-reactances.
+In other words, the coupling coefficient in a narrow passband case is defined as a modelled resonant-frequency constant.
 However, this simplified approach may not always prove to be successful.

 The approximate expression was given by Cohn (1957) as;